vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/old_style_signals_slots.rst

 Disconnecting signals works in exactly the same way using the ``QtCore.QObject.disconnect()`` method.
-However, not all the variations of that method are supported by PyQt.
+However, not all the variations of that method are supported by PyQt4.
 Signals must be disconnected one at a time.